Lusito/box2d.ts/packages/core/docs/collision.md

 to be glancing collisions.

-The function requires two shapes (converted to b2DistanceProxy) and two b2Sweep structures.
-The sweep structure defines the initial and final transforms of the shapes.
+The function requires two shapes (converted to b2DistanceProxy) and two b2Sweep instances.
+The sweep class defines the initial and final transforms of the shapes.

 You can use fixed rotations to perform a *shape cast*.
 In this case, the